ctechfilmuniversity/.github/profile/README.md

 What are the possibilities if we let creative technical minds experiment at an art school?
 The Master's program [Creative Technologies](https://www.filmuniversitaet.de/en/studies/study-programs/master-programs/creative-technologies) enables students to engage with technology and software development in an artistic and creative context.
-We are part of the [Filmuniversity Babelsberg KONRAD WOLF](https://www.filmuniversitaet.de/en/).
+We are part of the [Film University Babelsberg KONRAD WOLF](https://www.filmuniversitaet.de/en/).
 Learn more about our [projects](https://www.filmuniversitaet.de/en/studies/study-programs/master-programs/creative-technologies/projects), [students](https://www.filmuniversitaet.de/en/studies/study-programs/master-programs/creative-technologies/translate-to-englisch-studierende), and [theses](https://www.filmuniversitaet.de/en/studies/study-programs/master-programs/creative-technologies/offene-studien-und-abschlussarbeiten) topics!

 This is our Github organization.
 <!--